-Who Is Eligible to Obtain a Houston Liquor License?
+Who Is Eligible to Obtain a Texas Liquor License?

-You will be ineligible for a Houston liquor license if any of the following apply to you:
+You will be ineligible for a Texas liquor license if any of the following apply to you:

 - You received a felony conviction up to five years prior to your application

 - You broke the Texas liquor and alcohol code at least two years before you applied for a new license

 - Your violation of the alcohol code was within the past six months, and the authorities claim that this violation involves “moral turpitude”